prcutler/paulcutler.org/content/project/speakerstand-lights/index.md

 Additionally, I reduced the spectrum the microphone listens for as the NeoPixel FeatherWing has less pixels (8x4) than the original code's 13x9 LED matrix.
 I documented the changes on line 141 and also changed lines 45 and 46.

-VIdeo never does LEDs well and the diffuser doesn't help, but see it in action:
+Video never does LEDs well and the diffuser doesn't help, but you can see it in action:

 ![NeoPixel FeatherWing with LEDs reacting to music](speakerstand-featherwing.gif)